Bhushan-Kolhe/ReactJS-Weather-Widget/README.md

  ```bash
  npm start
  ```
-  * The development server should be running on [localhost]
+  * The development server should be running on [localhost](http://localhost:3000/) port 3000
 ___
 ### Build static Files
 ```bash